Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-agents-with-helm.md

       baseUrl: "https://login.axway.com/auth"
       clientTimeout: 10s

 # Configuration for creating the K8S Secret that holds the Amplify Platform service account details as part of the helm chart deployment
 secret:
   # Set to true, and provide the following values to enable the creation of the K8S Secret. als.keysSecretName and da.keysSecretName should receive the same name if this is enabled.
   create: false
   name: ""
   password: ""
   publicKey: ""
   privateKey: ""

-  # configures the ALS Traceability agent
+# Configures the ALS Traceability Agent
 als:
   enabled: true
   # Header publishing mode.
 Set to default or verbose.
   mode: default
   # Name of the k8scluster
   clusterName: istio-k8scluster
-    # Name of the traceability agent resource
+  # Name of the Traceability Agent resource
   agentName: istio-ta
   # Amplify Central Deployment (prod, prod-eu)
   apicDeployment: prod
   # Amplify Platform service account client ID
   clientID: istio-service-account_12345678-0000-4444-99e9
   # Amplify ingestion service endpoint
   condorUrl: ingestion.datasearch.axway.com:5044
   condorSslVerification: full
   # Sampling configuration
   sampling:
     percentage: 100
     per_api: true
     per_subscription: true
     reportAllErrors: true
   # The tracing provider configured for Istio
   istioTracer: "zipkin"
   # Name of the secret containing the public & private keys used by the provided service account client ID
   keysSecretName: amplify-agents-keys
   publishHeaders: true
   # List of namespaces where the ALS Envoy filters should be applied
   envoyFilterNamespaces:
   - default
   # A list of request headers that are sent to the agent
   defaultModeRequestHeaders:
   - "accept"
   - "user-agent"
   - "x-envoy-decorator-operation"
   - "x-envoy-external-address"
   - "x-forwarded-client-cert"
   - "x-forwarded-for"
   - "x-forwarded-proto"
   - "x-istio-attributes"
   # A list of response headers that are sent to the agent
   defaultModeResponseHeaders:
   - "connection"
   - "content-length"
   - "content-md5"
   - "content-type"
   - "date"
   - "etag"
   - "request-id"
   - "response-time"
   - "server"
   - "start-time"
   - "vary"
-    #Redaction configuration
+  # Redaction configuration
   redaction:
     path:
       show:
     queryArgument:
       show:
       sanitize:
     requestHeader:
       show:
       sanitize:
     responseHeader:
       show:
       sanitize:
+  # Config to override default values set by the ALS agent by extracting them from the Access Log Entry filter metadata.
+  # To override the apiID or clientID, filterName and filterKeyMeta must be set.
+  metadataOverride:
+    # The name of the filter that contains the metadata.
+Ex: "envoy.filters.http.lua"
+    filterName: ""
+    # The name of the key within the filter: Ex: "custom.metadata"
+    filterKeyMeta: ""
+    # The name of the API ID key found within the filterKeyMetadata: Ex: "externalAPIID"
+    apiID: ""
+    # The name of the Client ID key: Ex: "clientID"
+    clientID: ""

-  # configures the discovery agent
+# Configures the Discovery Agent
 da:
   enabled: true
-    # Name of the discovery agent resource
+  # Name of the Discovery Agent resource
   agentName: istio-da
   # Amplify Platform service account client ID
   clientID: istio-service-account_12345678-0000-4444-99e9
   # Name of the k8s secret for private/public key pair
   keysSecretName: amplify-agents-keys
-    # name of the K8SCluster the agent is connected to
+  # Name of the K8SCluster the agent is connected to
   clusterName: istio-k8scluster
   # Polling interval for events
   pollInterval: "60s"
-    # Discovery Configuration
+  # Discovery configuration
   discovery:
     # List of http endpoints to discover api specs from
     specEndpoints:
     - /apidoc/swagger.json
     - /swagger.json
     - /api/v1/docs
     - /apis/docs
     virtualService:
       # List of namespaces that will be used by agent to discover VirtualService resources
       namespaces:
       - ampc-demo
       # List of labels that will be used by agent to filter VirtualService resources
       labels: []
     requestAuth:
       # List of namespaces that will be used by agent to discover RequestAuthentication resources
       namespaces:
       - ampc-demo
       # List of labels that will be used by agent to filter RequestAuthentication resources
       labels: []
   # IDP Provider configuration
   idpProviders:

 # Deploy the chart with an optional demo service
 list:
   enabled: true
 ```

 Copy the content into a file called `hybrid-override.yaml`.